iturdikulov/notes/zettelkasten_notes_type.md

 Here are some rules:

-- Literature notes are stored in `research` directory.
+- Literature notes have `research` tag.
 - If required research note can have linked directory, sort of dependencies (`directory:` YAML frontmatter variable).
 This can be code, assets, etc.
-- Some research notes have `book` or `article` frontmatter variable, with link to related book/article file.
+- Some research notes have `file` frontmatter variable, with link to related book/article/other resource.
+Usually these notes haven't `directory` frontmatter variable.
 - Notes are taken specifically on the content.
 Usually I just use annotating viewer (such as [[Xournal++]] and [[Xodo]]) to generate initial notes.
 - Be selective, store useful information